 Armidale and Region Aboriginal Cultural Centre and Keeping Place

-The Armidale and Region Aboriginal Cultural Centre and Keeping Place showcases a diverse range of Australian Indigenous arts and culture.Visitors can view articles of interest from New England and exhibits from regional NSW.
-Touring exhibitions from major galleries and museums are also a feature of their program.Traditional Aboriginal paintings are for sale all year round and the well-stocked gift shop offers Aboriginal artefacts and gifts.The centre also offers cultural tours, and run a wide range of Aboriginal cultural activities in their workshops.
+The Armidale and Region Aboriginal Cultural Centre and Keeping Place showcase a diverse range of Australian Indigenous arts and culture.Visitors can view articles of interest from New England and exhibits from regional NSW.
+Touring exhibitions from major galleries and museums are also a feature of their program.Traditional Aboriginal paintings are for sale all year round and the well-stocked gift shop offers Aboriginal artefacts and gifts.The centre also offers cultural tours and runs a wide range of Aboriginal cultural activities in its workshops.
 While entry to the centre is free, cultural tours and Aboriginal cultural activities do attract a cost.
-Bookings are essential and minimum numbers apply for these activities.For more information please contact the Centre on the number supplied.
+Bookings are essential and minimum numbers apply for these activities.For more information please contact the Centre.

-The Guided Heritage Tour is a two and a half – three hour taster of Armidale.
-You will be taken on a historical journey through Armidale with a lively and personal commentary from one of the tour guides.There are four opportunities to alight from the bus – at the New England Regional Art Museum, Aboriginal Cultural Centre, and the University of New England’s historic Booloominbah Homestead.In between these stops, as you drive slowly past, you will be given the descriptions and history of many of the old and beautiful buildings that grace the City of Armidale.
+The Guided Heritage Tour is a two-and-a-half to three-hour taster of Armidale.
+You will be taken on a historical journey through Armidale with a lively and personal commentary from one of the tour guides.There are three opportunities to alight from the bus – at the New England Regional Art Museum, Aboriginal Cultural Centre, and the University of New England’s historic Booloominbah Homestead.In between these stops, as you drive slowly past, you will be given the descriptions and history of many of the old and beautiful buildings that grace the City of Armidale.
 Some of the buildings that you will see include cathedrals and churches, private and public schools, historic hotels and public buildings, monuments and memorials.
 These buildings are all within viewing distance of the bus and your guide will tell you their entertaining and interesting stories.Bookings are recommended, the tour operates on donations.
-Not suitable for children under four.Contact the Visitor Information Centre on the phone number provided to make a booking.
+Not suitable for children under four.Contact the Visitor Information Centre to make a booking.

 Built from 1928 – 1930, the heritage-listed Armidale Teachers’ College is an impressive building surrounded by formal gardens high on a hill overlooking the city of Armidale.The College was built to train school teachers for country service and played an important part in the establishment of the University of New England.The building has social and cultural significance to many thousands of teaching, nursing, and other adult education students who graduated from the College, as well as the many academic and administrative staff who have worked there since 1929.Many of the building’s heritage features remain intact, featuring Australian timbers, terrazzo stairs and parquetry floors, and a commanding foyer and staircase leading to the first-floor auditorium.